Are you looking to add to your bucket list of clients as a freelancer?

 I charge (your rates ) per blog post or a flat rate of ( your rates) per project.
 I am open for negotiation, so feel free to email me, and we can negotiate.

-A Quick Hack to Finding Writing Jobs on Craigslist
+A Quick Hack to Finding Writing Gigs on Craigslist

 So, I saved the best for last.